gautamc1106/cornell-tech-hw/lab-3/README.md

 ## System-Level Block Diagram

+[INSERT DIAGRAM HERE]

 ## Software Description

 We set up the serial port and initialized the relevant button and LED pins and states.

 The interface for XBee was then setup using the serial port through the `Software Serial Library`.

-There was a loop made to check what the distance was at the current time and then that distance was printed to the computer using `xbee`'s module.
+There was a loop made to check what the distance was at the current time and then that distance was printed to the computer using `Xbee`'s module.
 This happened every 500 ms.

 ## References